adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 categories: js
 ---

-Whenever I tell people about the [problems with placeholders](/articles/placeholders-are-problematic/), they normally respond by telling me about the floating label pattern.
+After writing [Placeholders Are Problematic](/articles/placeholders-are-problematic/), some people suggested the floating label as a solution.
 We are often seduced by novel design patterns that save space.
-In this case, though, they come with many usability problems:
+In this case, though, the floating label pattern has several problems:

 ## 1. There is no space for an actual hint